JxdEngineer/ModalGNN_Freq_Domain/README.md

 # ModalGNN_Freq_Domain

+28/12/2024: Please note that this repository is currently under development and will undergo significant updates following the publication of our paper.

 This repository presents codes of our paper below:

 Jian, X., Xia, Y., Duthé, G., Bacsa, K., Liu, W., & Chatzi, E. (2024).
 Using Graph Neural Networks and Frequency Domain Data for Automated Operational Modal Analysis of Populations of Structures. arXiv preprint arXiv:2407.06492.